Ole can't overlook Van de Beek any longer - Man Utd's underused Dutchman deserves to start every game | Goal.com

 It says everything about Fernandes’ importance to this side that they seemed to lose their intensity and focus once he was brought off shortly before the hour mark.

-Indeed, it came as no surprised to see Deniz Turuc pull a goal back for the visitors from a free-kick in the 74th minute and, moments later, Edin Visca fired a warning sign that the Turkish side were not dead and buried yet by rattling the crossbar.
+Indeed, it came as no surprise to see Deniz Turuc pull a goal back for the visitors from a free kick in the 74th minute and, moments later, Edin Visca fired a warning sign that the Turkish side were not dead and buried yet by rattling the crossbar.

 However, United, who took full advantage of the five-substitution rule in the second half, survived a late flurry of pressure and Daniel James popped up in injury time with his first goal since March to ensure they took a well-deserved three points.